We are thankful for the, experienced, dedicated and all volunteer

 AKC Canine Good Citizen -Trainer/Evaluator

-Donna has worked with Sr. Pauline for 17 years, assisting with business needs, web site development & the Prison Dog Program.
+Donna worked with Sr. Pauline for 19 years, assisting with business needs, web site development & the Prison Dog Program & the Font School.
 Her roll with Sr. Pauline Quinn and Pathways To Hope has made her one of the key resources in the United States for starting and maintaining prison dog programs.

 In 2001 her life was changed after viewing an episode of “Cell Dogs” on